Attack the highest rate.

 Free debt avalanche calculator.
 Pay off highest interest rate first to save the most money.
 Compare to snowball and see your savings.

-Let's list your debts
+Let's list your debts.

 No judgment here — just getting a clear picture.

-Added on top of your minimums each month
+Added on top of your minimums each month.

-Tax refund, bonus, or gift?
+Tax refund, a bonus, or a gift — applied once.

-That's just months away!
+That's months from now.

-Your payoff journey
+Your payoff journey.

 Each milestone is a victory.
-Celebrate them!
+Celebrate them.

-Paid off in month — First win!
+Paid off in month — first win!

 Want to learn more?